jonnyhoeven/workshop/README.md

 Press the refresh button to check for git updates, the cat-app `deployment` is now updating to 3 replicas

 ### Some ideas to try

+Since we have a Kubernetes cluster that allows you to define the state from your own git repository, why not be creative.

 - Open a shell to a container